Degenerative Myelopathy In the German Shepherd

 Medications - Dr Clemmons has found 2 that appear to prevent progression or result in clinical remission of DM in many (up to 80%) of the patients.
 These medications are aminocaproic acid (EACA) and n-acetylcysteine (NAC).
-These can be obtained here but you will need a prescription from your vet.
-More information here at Spanna.
+These can be obtained here - EACA and here for NAC.

 Other supplements that may be useful in DM.

 MSM - 'MSM is a strong antioxidant, capable of binding and inactivating harmful free radicals.
 Overproduction of free radicals is caused by physical and mental stress, malnutrition, air pollution, heavy metals and organic contaminants in drinking water and food and radiation.'
 MSM is also a potent anti-inflammatory for autoimmune reactions, it also crosses the blood brain barrier and allows nerve cells to excrete products.
 MSM.
 Does your dog need it?